Pandemic triggers surge in saving with €12.6bn more on deposit this year

 Austin Hughes, chief economist with KBC Bank Ireland, said recently there were two intertwining elements at play in the enhanced savings environment.

-“There’s ‘forced savings’, arising from fewer spending opportunities because of pandemic restrictions, and there’s fear, borne mainly of a trauma that’s still fresh in the national psyche,” he said.
+“There’s ‘forced savings’ arising from fewer spending opportunities because of pandemic restrictions, and there’s fear, borne mainly of a trauma that’s still fresh in the national psyche.

-“The pain of the financial crisis has taught people that credit is not an easy way towards improved living standards.”
+“The pain of the financial crisis has taught people that credit is not an easy way towards improved living standards.
+Instead Irish consumers are likely to put an increased emphasis on having a larger financial cushion for a much more uncertain world,”

-Separate Central Bank data on debit and credit spending show a signficant decline in transactions since the introduction of Level 5 restrictions were imposed to curb the spread of the virus in late October.
+Separate Central Bank data on debit and credit spending shows a significant decline in transactions since the introduction of Level 5 restrictions to curb the spread of the virus in late October.

 Total card spending, including ATM withdrawals, between October 22nd and November 23rd was 7 per cent below the daily average spending figure over the same period last year.